ricardolx/static-wapp-aws-tf/README.md

 The Veil Nebula is a cloud of heated and ionized red and blue gas to appear purple

-Veil consists of the front end architecture for a static web app hosted in S3, terraform AWS infrastructure-as-code (IAC), and Docker build pipeline
+Veil consists of the front end architecture for a static web app hosted in S3, terraform AWS infrastructure-as-code (IAC), an API gateway backend, and Docker build pipeline

 ### Table of Contents